stefan-jung/org.jung.release-notes/README.md

 > **Info**: This is, for example, the case, when you have generated your plugin using the [dita-generator](http://dita-generator-hrd.appspot.com/).

-Add the top of your shell XSL add:
+At the top of your shell XSL add:

 ```xml
 <xsl:import href="plugin:org.dita.pdf2:xsl/fo/topic2fo.xsl"/>
 ```

-Add the bottom of your shell XSL add:
+At the bottom of your shell XSL add:

 ```xml
 <xsl:import href="plugin:org.doctales.release-notes:xsl/fo/root-processing.xsl"/>